Published April 30, 2026 · Last updated April 30, 2026 · By Chris Nevada

 Nevada's property taxes are among the lowest in the nation.
 For a detailed guide, see our Las Vegas property tax guide.

 The 3% annual cap on primary residences is one of the best homeowner protections in the country.
 Your property tax bill can never increase more than 3% per year, regardless of how much your home appreciates.
-Learn more about Nevada's tax advantages at the Nevada Department of Taxation.
+According to Nevada Department of Taxation, learn more about Nevada's tax advantages at the Nevada Department of Taxation.

 Homeowner's insurance in Las Vegas is relatively affordable compared to disaster-prone markets: